kumahq/kuma/docs/proposals/custom-sidecar-config.md

         value: |
           privileged: true
   ```
+  We chose jsonpatch because it is a standard and has supporting libraries and documentation.
 * Applying CRD in lexicographical order; obviated by choice of annotation instead of selector.
 * Something more like Istio's solution
   * https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#customizing-injection
   * https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#custom-templates-experimental
+  These seemed overly complicated compared to simply matching a jsonpatch string to a container.